Board Members

 Brianna’s career has centred on her love of social policy and advocacy, and her passion for powerful story-telling.
 Brianna serves on a number of government committees across the portfolios of Social Services and Home Affairs, as well as the National Emergency Management Agency.
 She also played a key role in the development of the Australian Government’s first ever National Food Waste Strategy, as well as the successful bid committee for the Fight Food Waste Cooperative Research Centre.

-Brianna was recently appointed to the Volunteering Australia Board in light of her volunteering experience and expertise both professionally and personally.
-Brianna is passionate about volunteering in her local community, managing an under-18s National Premier League soccer team.
+Brianna was recognised in the June 2024 King’s Birthday Honours, awarded an Order of Australia medal (OAM) for significant service to social welfare, to environmental conservation, and to the community.
+Brianna is passionate about volunteering in her local community, managing an under-18s National Premier League soccer team, and was appointed to the Volunteering Australia Board in light of her volunteering experience and expertise both professionally and personally.
 She is a proud member of Chief Executive Women, has a Bachelor of Science in Australian Environmental Studies, is a graduate of the iconic Australian Rural Leadership Program and a past recipient of the Pro Bono Australia Impact 25 Award.

 Rosanne Brand

-Rosanne is an experienced Senior Corporate Executive with over 20 years in business and technology transformation, having advised on some of Australia’s most high-profile public sector initiatives.
+Rosanne is a Senior Corporate Executive with more than 20 years of experience in business and technology transformation, advising the leaders of Australia’s most high-profile public sector initiatives.
+She is also a dedicated advocate for Australia’s innovation ecosystem and a long-term provider of in-kind advisory services to not-for-profit organisations.
 As a retired Partner at PwC, she led the Transformation Design and Delivery practice for Government and Defence, guiding large-scale programs in areas like digital services for citizens and defence innovation.
-Known for her strategic acumen and collaborative leadership, Rosanne is also a notable supporter of Canberra’s innovation ecosystem, providing in-kind advisory services to not-for-profits, which aligns strongly with Volunteering Australia’s mission.

 Travis Ingram